squidfunk/mkdocs-material/docs/getting-started.md

 !!! info "Search language support for Chinese"

-    [lunr-languages][18] currently doesn't include a stemmer for Chinese or other Asian languages, but some users reported the Japanese stemmer to work quite well for those cases.
+    [lunr-languages][18] currently doesn't include a stemmer for Chinese or other Asian languages, but uses the Japanese stemmer, as some users reported pretty decent results.

 !!! warning "Only specify the languages you really need"